jiaxicheng/bigdata/pyspark/dataframe_normalize.md

 To normalize a column with values from either a Python data structure, a JSON string or any delimited strings.

 ```
-from pyspark SparkSession
-from pyspark.sql import functions as F
+from pyspark.sql import SparkSession, functions as F
 import json
 """ create SparkSession """
 spark = SparkSession.builder                          \